nikovalenko/rv-pokytask/README.md

 A simple full-stack app that allows you to play with (https://pokeapi.co/docs/v2) and responsive design.
 The client and server can work separately from their folders.

+There is a main.tf file for AWS deployment but currently it is a mock.